wordswords/dotfiles/notes/WRITINGTIPS.md

 thesaurus to hand.
 * Adapt your writing to your audience.
 You should use different language depending on who you are writing for.
-Literate and educated professionals may understand and appreciate a philosophical take on an issue, whereas the general public might not, and think it is unnecessary.
+Literate and educated professionals may understand and appreciate a philosophical take on an issue, whereas the public might not, and think it is unnecessary.
 * Adapt your writing to the platform.
 Social media post writing is very different from writing for a journal, for example, in terms of format and what